 Moving to a different country is an exciting and sometimes challenging experience.
-This page contains useful immigration information for students, scholars, and their families to assist in the transition to the University of South Carolina.
-For more information on adapting life in the U.S., you will find the Living in Columbia section of the ISS website useful.
+This page contains useful immigration information for scholars and their families to assist in the transition to the University of South Carolina.
+For more information on adapting life in the U.S., you will find the Living in Columbia section of the ISSS website useful.
 You can also find information specifically for dependents and about J-2 work authorization.

 Dependents (spouse and/or children) must have a SEVIS record, a valid visa, and their own J-2 DS-2019.
-In order for ISSS to issue a DS-2019 certificate of eligibility for a family member, please submit the Dependent Request Form along with supporting documentation:
+In order for ISSS to issue a DS-2019 certificate of eligibility for a family member, please submit supporting documentation:

-- Financial documentation (please refer to this section of our website for informatino about financials)
+- Financial documentation (please refer to this section of our website for information about financials).